 Response: The request for modification of the existing PCC ESL PSD zoning (adding the PSD for sharing of development standards) will allow for the integration of new ECRC residences within an established commercial setting.
 The purpose section of the PCC district states that "this district is intended to provide a large variety of retail goods and personal and professional services for multiple neighborhoods.
 Residential uses are encouraged to promote day and night time activity."
-Mixed-use residential development encourages a synergistic lifestyle and appropriate balance of land uses with an enhanced pedestrian environment.
-The proposal for 67+/-age qualified ECRC on the Property brings new housing options to an underutilized, vacant site within the Resort Village Character Type.
+Integrating residential within the existing commercial center encourages a synergistic lifestyle and appropriate balance of land uses with an enhanced pedestrian environment.
+The proposal for 67+/- age qualified ECRC on the Property brings new housing options to an underutilized, vacant site within the Resort Village Character Type.